chaseruskin/legoHDL/ROADMAP.md

 __Completed__
 - [x] if multi-develop is ON and issue a warning when trying to use 'port' command on a block that has no release points but is in downloads ("This block is unstable (has no released versions") and IF outside of that block's directory -> else do not print port command (user cant use it) if multi-develop is set to OFF and IF outside of that block's directory
+- [x] same routine for checking duplicate market names (evaulated as .lower()) needs to hold true as well for routines for profile keys and workspace keys
 - [x] have a .mrkt file exist within a market repository to signify its name rather than using the settings name?
 Would it be beneficial if -> leaning yes
 - [x] add verilog/systemverilog file support (parse verilog for module dependencies/instances)
 - [x] implement code for 'port' command to provide prints for verilog instantiations